Skip to content

 keep vault:add

 Follow the prompts to configure AWS SSM or Secrets Manager access.
+After adding a vault, Keep will:

 Note: AWS credentials must be configured separately from your application secrets.
 See AWS Authentication for setup instructions.